-During 2015/16 the Authority reviewed and revised its risk register to better align it with our corporate priorities; as a result the risks are now categorised under 'Protect, Enjoy and Prosper' as well as the three standard headings of 'Resources', 'Processes' and 'Policy, Performance and Reputation'.
-There are currently twenty-two key risks listed and these are scored by likelihood and impact up to a maximum of 25 points.
-As at 31 March 2018, seven of the risks were in the low category and the remaining fifteen in the medium-risk category.
+During 2018 the Authority reviewed and revised its risk register to better align it with our corporate priorities; as a result, the risks are now categorised under 'Protect, Enjoy and Prosper'.
+There are currently fifteen key risks listed and these are scored by likelihood and impact up to a maximum of 25 points.
+As at 31 March 2019, eight of the risks were in the low category and the remaining seven in the medium-risk category.
 The risk log is reviewed at every Executive Board meeting and bi-annually by the Resources, Audit and Performance Committee.